nomemory/mockneat/README.md

 ### Sneak-Peak 3 - Literature

-We can generate Markov text from the opera of the Famous writer Franz Kafka (just for fun, of course):
+We can generate random (Markov) text from the opera of the famous writer Franz Kafka (just for fun, of course):

 ```java
 String literature = m.markovs().size(1024).type(KAFKA).val();